tusen-ai/naive-ui/vue3.md

   - [x] dropdown 手动定位有 bug，mousemoveoutside
   - [x] select menu loading
   - [ ] refactor layout to make position work on first shot
+  - [ ] mention mention pending option not correct, sometimes it is not the first option

 ## Build